• Skip to primary navigation

 Adding wine to vegetable mixture in Dutch oven.

-I receded the heat to medium low, covered the Dutch oven and cooked the Beef Grillades for around 2 ½ hours or until the beef was fork tender.
+I reduced the heat to medium-low, covered the Dutch oven, and cooked the Beef Grillades for around 2 ½ hours or until the beef was fork tender.

 Stirring browned beef into mixture.